-The variable-increment method is a generic approach that can actually be implemented to improve or extend most
+The variable-increment method is a generic approach that can actually be implemented to improve or extend most variants of CBF.
+In this paper, we detail and evaluate its application to both CBF and ML-HCBF.

-- CBF [1]: As presented above. - ML-HCBF (MultiLayer Hashed CBF) [4]: This algorithm uses a hierarchical compression of CBF filters to achieve better performance.
-We explain in Section V how the same hierarchical compression idea could be combined with VI CBF, and show in Section VIII how this combination can achieve even better results. - VL-CBF (Variable Length CBF) [15]: This algorithm uses a variable-length coding, such as the Huffman coding, to represent counters with a variable number of bits.
-A similar coding can be used for efficient representation of counters in VI - CBF.
+- CBF [2]: As presented above. - ML-HCBF (MultiLayer Hashed CBF) [7]: This algorithm uses a hierarchical compression of CBF filters to achieve better performance.
+We explain in Section V how the same hierarchical compression idea could be combined with VI CBF, and show in Section V how the combination can achieve even better results. - VL-CBF (Variable Length CBF) [9]: This algorithm uses a variable-length coding, such as the Huffman coding, to represent counters with a variable number of bits.
+A

+- similar coding can be used for efficient representation of counters in VI-CBF.
 Unfortunately, even using index tables, a lookup in VL-CBF might be 100 times slower than in the standard BF.
-Thus, it cannot be implemented at line rate. - SBF (Stateful BF) ACSM (Approximate Concurrent State Machine) [2]: This scheme enables the representation of dynamically-changing states of flows.
-Using variable increments, it is possible to represent the set of two states hashing into the same entry as the sum of their hashed values, instead of simply storing a DK (Don't Know) value as currently done. - Counter Braids [6]: This efficient counter architecture incrementally compresses flow counters as it uses a hierarchy of counters braided via a random graph.
+Thus, it cannot be implemented at line rate. - SBF (Stateful BF) ACSM (Approximate Concurrent State Machine) [3]: This scheme enables the representation of dynamically-changing states of flows.
+Using variable increments, it is possible to represent the set of two states hashing into the same entry as the sum of their hashed values, instead of simply storing a DK (Don't Know) value as currently done. - Counter Braids [5]: This efficient counter architecture incrementally compresses flow counters as it uses a hierarchy of counters braided via a random graph.
 It later uses an iterative reconstruction scheme for the recovery of flow counters.
 The decoding of all flow counters is required to obtain any single flow counter.
-By using variable increments in each of its stages, it would provide more information to its reconstruction scheme, which may help ensure better guarantees on the termination of the decoding scheme. - Fingerprint-based Schemes [2], [3]: Fingerprint-based schemes typically use multiple-choice hashing schemes (e.g. d-left) to obtain balanced allocations of elements into buckets, and then use hashed fingerprints within each bucket to store information associated with each flow.
+By using variable increments in each of its stages, it would provide more information to its reconstruction scheme, which may help ensure better guarantees on the termination of the decoding scheme. - Fingerprint-based Schemes [3], [4]: Fingerprint-based schemes typically use d-left hashing to obtain balanced allocations of elements into buckets, and then use hashed fingerprints within each bucket to store information associated with each flow.
 While fingerprint-based schemes belong to a different family of algorithms than CBF, they may also be complemented using the variable-increment idea.
 For instance, a fingerprint-based scheme may store up to h states for each flow, or allow to store up to h flow mini-fingerprints together with each main fingerprint.
 By summing these state values, a variable-increment idea may decrease the number of bits required to store these values.
 In addition, it may behave more gracefully when there are more than h states, by temporarily losing some information, but being able to recover it with high probability upon deletion (i.e. decrement) of some of the states.